corda/corda-docs-portal/content/en/platform/corda/5.0-beta/corda-cli-reference/cli-commands/rpc-permission-templates.md

 Being unable to do this creates potentially duplicated permissions.
 {{< /note >}}

-## Check Permissions When Starting Flows
+## Checking Permissions When Starting Flows

 Currently, Corda checks if a user can execute startFlow RPC operations.
 No checks are made to whether the user can start a particular flow.